Kaleidocolours/kaleidocolours/README.md

 # **HI I'M AN ASPIRING FRONT END DEVELOPER**
-This is my first commit
+I'm learning html, css & javascript on treehouse.
+This is my monorepo for these courses.